 - Complete your swimming certificate before applying: Some companies require it at application stage, not just at college entry.

-During Your Maritime Cadet Training: What Sponsors Look For
+During Your Maritime Cadet Training: What Sponsors Look for

 - Research the company’s fleet: Know what vessel types they operate, what trades they run, and why you want to train with them specifically.
 Generic applications are easy to spot and easy to reject.